goudreinette/blog/_src/posts/2017-05-11-writing-a-lisp-explicit-stack-and-stacktraces.md

           xs
 ```

-Errors now have a stack field.
+Errors needed to be able to carry a call stack.

 ```haskell
 data LispError = LispError ErrorType Callstack deriving (Typeable)
 ```

-To throw an error along with it's stack I needed a new function.
+I also needed a new `throw` function to use with the `CallstackIO` monad, capturing the stack.

 ```haskell
 throwWithStack :: ErrorType -> CallstackIO a